Andorra la Vella: Transportation

 Andorra la Vella has direct access to air transportation with commercial helicopter flights from Andorra la Vella Heliport, located in the city centre.
 Andorra–La Seu d'Urgell Airport is located 24 km south of the city; it is actually located in Spain and since July 2015 operates domestic routes to various airports across that country.
 Nearby airports located in Spain and France provide access to international flights with the nearest airports being Perpignan (156 km away) and Lleida (160 km away).
 The largest nearby airports are Toulouse (Tolosa), Girona and Barcelona.

 Andorra la Vella does not have a train station, although there are bus shuttle services linking the city to train stations at L'Hospitalet-près-l'Andorre (France) and Lleida in Spain.
 There are also shuttle buses from Barcelona, Girona and Reus' airports to Andorra la Vella.

 Education

-The Instituto Español de Andorra (IEA), a Spanish international secondary school, is in La Margineda in Andorra la Vella.
-The Spanish primary school is Escuela Española de Andorra la Vella.
+Schooling

+Andorra la Vella has 11 schools available (10 public and 1 private), with the French system most deeply layered.
+The multisystem choice allows families to choose between Catalan-based, Spanish-based and French-based public schooling.
+Andorra la Vella has a complete educational pipeline, from early childhood to secondary, all available within the parish.
+All schools are built and maintained by Andorran authorities, but teachers in the French and Spanish schools are paid for the most part by France and Spain.